What is the real cost of traveling Europe?

-We mostly travel around Europe, though we’ve also done a bit of North and South America in the past few years (and before I hit the road full-time, I visited every continent except Antarctica).
+I mostly travel around Europe, though I’ve also done a bit of North and South America in the past few years (and before I hit the road full-time, I visited every continent except Antarctica).

 I prefer to stay in one place for at least a month (and sometimes two or three) and I tend to rent comfortable apartments in local neighborhoods.
 If I’m staying in a hotel or hostel, it’s usually only for a weekend trip or a travel day.

 I’m a foodie through and through, so I devote a large portion of my budget to good, fresh, usually organic food and I eat out pretty regularly, especially if I’m in a place known for its cuisine.

-Chad works full-time (on software development and strategy) and I work part-time (on content strategy and copywriting).
+I work part-time (on content strategy and copywriting).
 This means big chunks of my week are devoted to work, so someone retired or vacationing is likely to spend quite a bit more than I do.

 And in my spare time, I love to cycle, hike, read, explore, and eat, most of which is cheap or free and keeps entertainment budgets on the low side.
-We rarely do museums or indoor attractions.
+I rarely do museums or indoor attractions.

 Sheep fleeing the scene on a long hike in the Swiss Alps.